Table of Contents

 Note that BDNF is required for brain cell survival and neurogenesis, and a decrease in hippocampal neurogenesis may lead to depression.

 Curcumin is a dose-dependent antidepressant, and it works similar to other pharmaceutical antidepressant drugs by increasing BDNF & neurogenesis in the brain’s hippocampus.
 In depressed individuals, BDNF levels fall, neurons die off, and neurogenesis decreases in the brain hippocampus.
-So it is thought that depression can treated or “cured” by restoring BDNF levels.
+So it is thought that depression can be treated or “cured” by restoring BDNF levels.

 Pharmaceutical drugs raise BDNF levels through serotonergic and noradrenergic neurotransmitter systems.
 The first-line intervention drugs for depression are Selective Serotonin Reuptake Inhibitors (SSRI).
 But for a large number of patients they are resistant to treatment (the drug fails to treat the patients depression) or suffer from negative side effects of the drug.
 So curcumin shows promise as an alternative drug to treating depression by acting through a different mechanism, the central monoaminergic neurotransmitter systems, to achieve the same goal of increasing BDNF levels in the patient’s brain.